 Traditional BI tools are constantly collecting fluctuating data, usually calibrated towards a baseline level of business activity.
 They aren’t designed to detect a 20 percent loss or gain, but to address pre-determined questions.
 The static thresholds used in traditional BI tools are meaningless for seasonal data, generating overwhelming alert-storms.
 Dashboards can’t keep up with these sudden spikes, where the data ends up being yesterday’s news.

 Problems come with the need for real-time analysis.
 This requires the ability to handle and process high-velocity data in real time – a major challenge when data latency is built into your architecture, as seen in legacy BI dashboards.
 They don’t show status in real-time, so most users will only discover business problems after the fact.
 Business users need actionable insights based on the latest information, so minimizing latency gives analysts the most valid and up-to-date information available for accurate decision-making.

 Disrupting the Static Nature of BI Tools

 Traditional business intelligence (BI) tools are retrospective.
-Data may be just a few hours old, but in minutes, a transaction can fail, a customer can leave, or a something can crash.
+Data may be just a few hours old, but in minutes, a transaction can fail, a customer can leave, or something can crash.
 Data requires more than traditional approaches to detect and respond to business events as they happen.
-Due to these limitations, data analysts are only looking at a sub-set of the data, focusing on just a few key metrics, and struggling to get an integrated view of all business metrics.
+Due to these limitations, data analysts are only looking at a subset of the data, focusing on just a few key metrics, and struggling to get an integrated view of all business metrics.